gimc/PrimeTables/README.md

 # PrimeTables

 ### How to run
-A command-line application called **PrimeTableViewer** is provided.
+A build of the command-line application  **PrimeTableViewer** is provided in `/bin`.
+To run: clone the repository, open a command prompt in the `/bin` directory and type `PrimeTableViewer`.
 The application takes one parameter (-n), which is the number of primes to be displayed in the table.

-For example, to view a prime table with three entries, open a command prompt in the directory containing the executable and run:
+For example, to view a prime table with three entries:

     PrimeTableViewer -n 3